 With Justice Tankebe, University of Cambridge, Susan McVie, University of Edinburgh and Bisi Akintoye, University of Kent

 Evidencing the problem

 With Slim Ben Achour, Avocat à la Cour, Jeppe Kirkelund Søndergaard, Danish Institute for Human Rights and Elise Lassus, European Union Agency for Fundamental Rights (FRA)

 Working Group 1 Understanding the Practice of Police Stops in Europe

 Working Group 2 Understanding the Experience of Police Stops in Europe

 Pressures for change

-With Ian Thompson, Police Scotland (retired) and Helene Gundhus, University of Oslo
+With Ian Thomson, Police Scotland (retired), Masood Fazal and Gunnar Lien Holsten, Norwegian Police, and Helene Gundhus, University of Oslo

 |16.00 – 17.00||BREAKOUTS